 When it comes to transportation the Netherlands is easy to traverse and has great public transportation.
 Located in Western Europe and bordered by Belgium and Germany, the Netherlands is very well connected to many European cities and countries.
 Public transport is easily accessible (and very clean) and the infamous Schiphol airport can have you at any major European city within an hour or two.
 Also, let’s not forget about cycling which is a major part of Dutch culture.
 Everyone and I mean literally everyone cycles to work, school, the store…you name it.
 Not only is it good for the environment, but your health and you’ll be able to save you money on your commute!
 Keep in mind that owning a car is expensive but there really is no reason to with such great transit options.

-Overall, the quality and standard of life in the Netherlands is high and I am glad to call it my home.
+Overall, the quality and standard of living in the Netherlands is high and I am glad to call it my home.
 My top Dutch cities of choice to move to would be Utrecht, Rotterdam or Eindhoven because of affordability, employment, things to and a buzzing food and drinking scene.
 If you want more information on Dutch cities, check out the top 5 places to live in the Netherlands.

 The Better Life Index ranks the UK as above average for education, health status, income, social life etc. Having lived here myself I cannot agree more.
 As an American, the UK may be the easiest to adapt when considering cultural and language aspects. moving to an English speaking country gives you greater advantage especially in terms of job prospects.
 Getting around in the UK varies according to where you live.
 London has an excellent public transport system with the tube and bus system, and many regional trains that come from outer zones and Greater London all throughout the day.